 Cole’s mother feared that the Army of the 12 Monkeys might someday find him.
 Cole’s father died fighting against them and gave his own life so that Cole might live.
-Cole is a child of the apocalypse, a scavenger, or scav, who wandered and pillaged his way through the wastelands since he was orphaned as a boy.
+Cole is a child of the apocalypse, a scavenger, or scav, who wandered and pillaged his way through the wastelands since he was orphaned.
 Cole’s years spent as a scav, helped to mold, prepare, and train him for what was to come.

 Barbara Sukowa brings her strength and gravitas to the world of 12 Monkeys.
 She’ll bravely face down anyone who gets in her way and then makes us cry at the sight of her softly shedding tears over Hannah’s baby blanket.
 Perfectly cast, beautifully acted.

 Ramse is Cole’s best friend and fellow scav.
 Like Cole, Ramse is a child of the post-plague world.
 His friendship with Cole has motivated him to keep surviving and to keep fighting for just one more day.
-While he wasn’t destined like Cole, to become the man who might save the world, Ramse always had another path waiting him.
+While he wasn’t destined like Cole, to become the man who might save the world, Ramse always had another path waiting for him.
 After finding and then losing his son, Ramse was devastated and lost.

 Jennifer’s ability to see more than everyone else in the room is developed and played with exponentially through the rest of the series.
 Being Primary is beautiful, although we don’t officially know she’s primary in season one, we do know that there’s much more under the mask of insanity that she initially shows the world.
 Jennifer is easily one of the most fun characters on 12 Monkeys.

-Bullied himself as a boy, witnessing the abuse of his mother at the hand of his father and then living through world’s end, had a negative and formative affect on Deacon as a man.
+Bullied himself as a boy, witnessing the abuse of his mother at the hand of his father and then living through the world’s end, had a negative and formative effect on Deacon as a man.
 He fronts strength and fearlessness to hide other layers hidden deep behind his bombastic persona.
-Only from an example set by Cassie, Jennifer, Katerina and the mission to save the world, can Deacon have a chance at becoming something more than a sociopathic murderer.
+Only from an example set by Cassie, Jennifer, Katerina, and the mission to save the world, can Deacon have a chance at becoming something more than a sociopathic murderer.

 Yet from the very beginning, Deacon is brilliantly written and given enough nuance by Todd Stashwick to let us cheer for his eventual redemption.